-I don’t know about you, but I always associate the word Turkish with good food – even when people bring up Turkish prisons, Turkish Coffee or the Bride from Istanbul.
-Unfortunately, I’ve never been to Turkey, but it’s on the top of my list.
-I’ll go when the coast is clear of gammas and deltas and when my bank account revives somehow.
-Mama earth and Papa Universe, I’m leaving it up to you.
+I always associate the word Turkish with food, good food – even when someone brings up Turkish prisons, Turkish Coffee or the Bride from Istanbul.
+Unfortunately, I’ve never been to Turkey yet but it’s on the top of my list.
+One day when the coast is clear of Deltas and Omicrons, and when my bank account recovers I will fly to Istanbul.
+If universe is willing.

 Legumes are a great source of protein but I don’t cook them as much as I would like to because my husband isn’t as enthusiastic about them as the rest of our family.